 • In high school, Henry broke the 51-year-old national high school rushing record with 12,124 yards after compiling 4,261 rushing yards as a senior.

-• Henry sealed an Iron Bowl victory with an epic, career-best 271 rushing yards against the Tigers.
+• Henry sealed an Iron Bowl victory with an epic, career-best 271 rushing yards against the Tigers in 2015.
 He put the Crimson Tide on his back by carrying the ball a school-record 46 times.
 His 271 rushing yards were 11 more yards than Auburn had in total offense (260).
 He ended the game with 14 consecutive rushes to run out the clock.

 • His late grandmother, Gladys Henry, helped raise him and played a key inspirational role in his development.
 In 2018, he fulfilled a promise to her and graduated from Alabama with his bachelor’s degree.
 He has a portrait tattoo of her on his chest.